 - According to the Centers for Disease Control and Prevention's National Center for Health Statistics, the state of New Mexico, where CNMs attend one-third of all births, has the lowest cesarean rate of all 50 states. - The 2011 Systematic Review of Advanced Practices Nurse Outcomes included 15 studies comparing cesarean rates of women cared for by physicians and by CNMs.
 The findings demonstrated significantly lower cesarean rates for women cared for by CNMs than for women cared for by physicians in comparable populations. - Women who received care in a collaborative practice of CNMs and obstetricians with the option of giving birth at a freestanding birth center were more likely to have a normal spontaneous vaginal birth.
 Specifically, the data in this study demonstrated that 80.9% of the women in the collaborative practice group gave birth vaginally, versus 62.8% in an all-physician practice. - CNMs/CMs are the predominant care providers within birth centers in the United States.
 Preliminary data from the American Association of Birth Centers online data registry 2007-2010 for 15,661 women who presented to 76 different birth centers in labor demonstrate excellent outcomes (S. Stapleton, personal communication, November 7, 2011).
-Findings related to women and infants transferred to the hospital in labor or after birth include the following: - No maternal mortality, - Combined intrapartum and neonatal mortality is 1.6 births/1000 (this compares favorably to the national neonatal mortality rate alone which is 6.1/1000 births), and - Cesarean rate of 6.1% (national cesarean rate 33%).
+Findings related to women and infants transferred to the hospital in labor or after birth include the following: - No maternal mortality, - Neonatal mortality of 1.6 births/1000 (national neonatal mortality rate 6.1/1000), and - Cesarean rate of 6.1% (national cesarean rate 33%).